NelsonPe/Genre-Classification/README.md

 First part of this project aim to developp a pipe allowing me to try easily all approachs I wanted:

-- Preprocessing dataset: data augmentation with differents poarameters, differents transformations with differents transformations parameters)
+- Preprocessing dataset: data augmentation with differents parameters, differents transformations with differents transformations parameters)

 - Handle limited memory capacity: for high resolution transformation and raw signals it's impossible to load all datapoints at once so I had to load batch from hard drive.